The Terminus Help Center is a centralized location that provides our users with access to:

 The following information reflects the General Support Request Form option:

-- As a best practice, we recommend creating one ticket per question / issue - this allows us to work each submission independently and ensures no issue is inadvertently “overlooked” in the process.
+- As a best practice, we recommend creating one ticket per question / request / issue - this allows us to work each submission independently and ensures no issue is inadvertently “overlooked” in the process.

 Impact Level Definitions: